michaelyamout/jerry/index.md

 In this scenario, privlege escalation is not required.
 Upon running the ‘whoami’ command on our victim’s machine we notice we are already NT AUTHORITY\SYSTEM.
 You can find your flags in C:\Users\Administrator\Desktop\flags listed under a file “2 for the price of 1.txt”.

 ### Closing Remarks:
 Although manual enumeration and exploitation was performed, metasploit modules do exist for this scenario.
-Utilize ‘auxilary/scanner/http/tomcat_mgr_login’ to bruce force the defualt login credentials for our Manager App followed by ‘multi/http/tomcat_mgr_upload’ to automatically craft, upload, and deploy your payload.
+Utilize ```markdown ‘auxilary/scanner/http/tomcat_mgr_login’ ``` to bruce force the defualt login credentials for our Manager App followed by ```markdown ‘multi/http/tomcat_mgr_upload’ ``` to automatically craft, upload, and deploy your payload.
 Metasploit will create a listener and catch the reverse TCP shell for you!
 Thanks for reading!